Magnusw1976/TodoApi/README.md

         }
       },
 ```
-Let's generate 3 components to handle our todo's.
+Let's generate our components and a service to handle our todo's.
 ```bash
 ng g c components/ui/page
 ng g c pages/TodosPage